Skip to Main Content

 The program’s rigorous curriculum prepares graduates for careers and advanced study in the arts, business, education, civil service, health care, government, journalism, law, public advocacy, and more.
 The program’s philosophy is best expressed through its course offerings as well as its faculty research and publications.

-Career Professional Development Activities
+Program Career Professional Development Activities

 Students are encouraged to complete the following milestones as part of their preparation for future careers or advanced education.
 A member of your Success Team can help you schedule these activities at the appropriate times to keep you on track for both academic and professional success.